Can the Government Compel Decryption? Don't Trust -- Verify: A new take on foregone conclusions

-\paragraph{Ability and conformity}\quad Applying the foregone conclusion doctrine first requires answering: What are the implicit testimonial aspects in the act of decryption (or some other act of performance) \cite{duces_tecum, kerr2018compelled, cohen-park}?
+\paragraph{Ability and conformity}\quad Applying the foregone conclusion doctrine first requires answering the question: what are the implicit testimonial aspects in the act of decryption (or some other act of performance) \cite{duces_tecum, kerr2018compelled, cohen-park}?
 This may sound easy, but it is where many compelled decryption analyses diverge.
 For example, Kerr concludes that `` `I know the password’ is the only assertion implicit in unlocking the device'' \cite{kerr2018compelled}.
 Cohen and Park respond that ``[d]eniable encryption complicates the very notion of `the' password by introducing an alternate duress password'' that appears to decrypt but hides certain files \cite{cohen-park}.

-We propose that there are two types of testimony implicit in acts of performance: ability and conformity.
+We adopt the view that there are two types of testimony implicit in acts of performance: ability and conformity.
 By honestly performing an act specified by the government, a respondent implicitly asserts ``I can do it'' and ``I did do it.'' \emph{Ability}---I can do it---is the respondent's ex ante belief that she is able to perform the compelled act. \emph{Conformity}---I did do it---is the respondent's ex post belief that she did indeed perform the compelled act as specified.
+This view has appeared in prior works, though the terms are new.
+For example, Kerr describes these as the ``two kinds of beliefs'' implicit in a compelled act.\footnote{See Kerr~\cite{kerr2018compelled} at I.A.}

-Though we are the first to put forth ability and conformity as a characterization of implicit testimony, they have appeared in various guises.
 The importance of ability to the foregone conclusion doctrine is well accepted, and the notion of ability has evolved beyond its act-of-production genesis.
 For physical production of some object, ability amounts to the existence of the object and the respondent's possession and control thereof, \emph{Fisher} \cite{fisher_v_us}.
 For entering a password, ability often amounts to the respondent's knowledge of the password \cite{kerr2018compelled}.
 For decryption and production of encrypted drives, ability communicates the respondent's ``possession, control, and access to the encrypted portions of the drives; and of his capability to decrypt the files'' \cite{duces_tecum}.